futoin/specs/draft/ftn8.2_master_auth.md

 Goals met:

 * Forward secrecy even if any secret gets compromised.
-* Works over unencrypted/untrusted channels, but discouraged.
+* Works over unencrypted/untrusted channels, but it is discouraged.
 * Ensure rolling Secret updates without communication interruptions.
 * AuthService controls Secret quality.
 * Resource-heavy assymetric key generation is responsibility of Service to protect AuthService of heavy load.
 * Initiating Service (acting as Invoker) is responsible for periodic Master Secret exchange.
-    - It can not do that at all to reduce complexity, if static key is acceptable.
+    - It may not do that at all to reduce complexity, if static key is acceptable.
     - It avoids overcomplicating design with AuthService-to-Service callbacks.

 ## 2.3 "sec" field structured format